narkisr/learn-you-some-sec/Slides.md

 * segmented networks (VLAN's)
 * Monitor traffic
-* block based onGeo/reputation
+* block based on Geo/Reputation
 * Don't trust WIFI security

 Note:

+* Use pfblockerng/pi-hole
-* One option of increasing security on wifi is using a mesh VPN solution like Nebula
+* One option of increasing security on WIFI is using a mesh VPN solution like Nebula

 ---